 6.)
 They are solitary, sans being mated to a partner, and thus do not hunt in packs like other canids.
 They will defend a territory of about 15 square miles.

 7.)
-Being mostly crepuscular (active at twilight hours), these critters will also sleep at varying times based on locale.
+Being mostly crepuscular (active at dawn and dusk), these critters will also sleep at varying times based on locale.

 Did you know…?